Encharted Cook

 My Top Tips

-Layer the Fruit - Layer the fruit gently onto a platter or into a bowl.
+♡ Layer the Fruit - Layer the fruit gently onto a platter or into a bowl.
 I use the order of watermelon, kiwi, and then the berries for each layer.
-This keeps the more delicate berries from being broken and makes a beautiful display of the fruit salad.
+This keeps the more delicate berries from breaking and creates a beautiful display of the fruit salad.

 Calories: 262kcal | Carbohydrates: 26g | Protein: 1g | Fat: 19g | Saturated Fat: 1g | Sodium: 366mg | Potassium: 227mg | Fiber: 1g | Sugar: 22g | Vitamin A: 1010IU | Vitamin C: 19mg | Calcium: 14mg | Iron: 1mg